iov-one/wallet-demo/README.md

 _Note:_ we are pinned to the v3.x release of react-hot-loader as v4.x requires babel, which is unnecessary overhead for a typescript project.

+## Design process

+The process from idea to design to implementation is [described in another document](./Design.md)

 ## Development process

 Before modifying any code, ensure that it works in your environment: